owncloud/ios-legacy/user_manual/ios_faq.rst

 **Issue:**

-Enabling the instant upload feature requires that the Owncloud client have access to location services.
+Enabling the "Background Instant Upload" feature requires that the Owncloud client have access to location services.

 **Resolution:**